-Cleopatra Hospital Company S.A.E. is the largest private hospital group in Egypt by number of hospital beds and number of operating hospitals.
-The Company holds majority stakes in four leading hospitals in the Greater Cairo Area: Cleopatra Hospital, Cairo Specialized Hospital, Nile Badrawi Hospital and Al Shorouk Hospital, offering a full array of general and emergency healthcare services.
-In 2015, the Group performed 34,900 surgeries and treated 47,256 inpatients, recorded 606,206 outpatient clinic visits and 278,404 emergency room patients.
+Cleopatra Hospital Company S.A.E is the largest private hospital group in Egypt by number of hospital beds and number of operating hospitals.
+The company holds majority stakes and operates five leading hospitals in the Greater Cairo Area: Cleopatra Hospital, Cairo Specialized Hospital, Nile Badrawi Hospital, Al Shorouk Hospital, and Queens Hospital, offering a full array of general and emergency healthcare services.
+In 2018, the Group performed 34,650 surgeries and treated 47,826 inpatients, recorded 619,914 outpatient clinic visits and 257,164 emergency room patients.

 The Group’s vision is to become the leading integrated healthcare provider in Egypt through a platform of world-class quality medical facilities and services to enhance patients’ quality of life.

-The Group’s four hospitals — Cleopatra Hospital, Cairo Specialized Hospital, Nile Badrawi Hospital and Al Shorouk Hospital — are multi-speciality hospitals that offer a full array of general and emergency healthcare services.
+The Group’s five hospitals — Cleopatra Hospital, Cairo Specialized Hospital, Nile Badrawi Hospital, Al Shorouk Hospital and Queen's Hospital — are multi-speciality hospitals that offer a full array of general and emergency healthcare services.
 Some of their service offerings include general surgery, emergency and ambulance services, cardiology, gynaecology and obstetrics, oncology, orthopaedics and a number of outpatient services, across many specialties, including dental, physiotherapy and primary care.